 Girls and boys are equally affected by the disorder.

 There is no known gene that causes IBS, but the disorder does seem to occur more often in families where either a child or a parent has the disorder.

 Why is irritable bowel syndrome a concern?

-Children with IBS often do not feel well.
-Those who have diarrhea may have little warning of their need to go to the bathroom, and, therefore, may be embarrassed and avoid going to school or socializing with their schoolmates.
-Children can become depressed or anxious because of the disorder.
+A child with IBS often does not feel well.
+A child with diarrhea may have little warning of the need to go to the bathroom.
+Therefore, a child may be embarrassed and avoid going to school or socializing with schoolmates.
+This can cause depression and anxiety.

 Most children with IBS continue to grow and develop normally.
-However, some children may eat less to avoid the pain that can accompany digestion, and therefore, lose weight.
+However, some children may eat less to avoid the pain that can accompany digestion.
+This can lead to weight loss.

 What are the symptoms of irritable bowel syndrome?

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, IBS in children tends to produce two types of symptoms: diarrhea or pain, depending on the age of the child.
+IBS in children tends to produce two types of symptoms: discomfort or pain, depending on the age of the child.
 Symptoms may include:

 Recurrent abdominal pain.
-The pain becomes chronic when it has been present for a period greater than three months.
+The pain becomes chronic when it has been present for more than 3 months.

 An altered bowel pattern with diarrhea and constipation, all of which suggests intestinal motility problems.